For concerns, questions or queries regarding SEND you can contact our SENDCO Bryony confidentially at the below email:

 Our setting is all at ground level, apart from one step at the main door and rear door, there is a portable ramp to assist with wheelchair access at the main entrance.
 Our outside areas, both grass and paved, are on one level.
-There is car parking to the front of the building with an allocated space for disabled drivers and/or parents with SEN children.
+There is car parking to the front of the building with an allocated space for disabled drivers and/or parents with SEND children.
 A toilet adapted for disabled users, and changing facilities, are also readily available.

 We have experience of supporting children with English as a second language.
-In the past we have used flash cards, dual language books and resources from our Senco.
+In the past we have used flash cards, dual language books and resources from our SENDCo.
 Our information can be translated to a wide range of languages as required.

 How our setting prepares and supports young children with SEND when joining the setting and when transferring to another setting or school:

 How our setting organises its resources to meet the needs of young children with SEND:

 We have a good ratio of staff to children and they are deployed in all areas of the setting thereby ensuring that targeted supported can be provided if necessary.
 Our timetables are flexible and work, in the main, around the children.
 The indoor and outdoor environment is set up daily and can be moved and altered as required and resources are age and stage appropriate for the children in our care.
 If specialist equipment is required, we work with parents to access it.

 How we decide on appropriate support for young children with SEND:

 We follow the principles of Early Support and decide on appropriate support for children with SEND based on a continuous cycle of ‘assess, plan, do and review’.

 Parents contribute their insights to the assessment and planning and work with us towards the intended outcomes.

 Results are shared with the parents and reviewed with them at agreed times.